 If growth wasn’t placing enough stress on ageing IT systems, aggressive business goals rendered the IT solutions in situ no longer fit for purpose.

 Public Cloud was a natural choice – instantly accessible, consumption based Operational Expenditure, and a modern, agile IT platform that would bode well for the future.
-The adoption strategy was for a replica build of the existing on premises footprint to be implemented and the architecture to evolve once operational.

 Following replica builds from non-Cloud platforms, ‘waste’ or over-provisioning began to appear very quickly.
 The customer had not only re-introduced years of IT ‘sprawl’ but had added more capacity, getting these systems ‘right-sized’ was now critical.